 2021 Ride Report

 Each of the three routes - the Mawr, Canol and Bach - saw riders experience some of the most picturesque country and coastal roads in the UK.
-Always Aim High Events’ famous marshals were on hand at the feed stations as well as out on the course which passed through the likes of Trearddur Bay, Beaumaris, Moelfre, Melin Llynon and Menai Bridge.
+Always Aim High’s famous marshals and feed stations were on hand the whole time as riders passed through the likes of Trearddur Bay, Beaumaris, Moelfre and Menai Bridge.

-"The views were incredible as always, just like the atmosphere at the event village.
+“The undulating course, challenging headwinds didn’t stop our participants having an amazing time.
+The views were incredible as always, just like the atmosphere at the event village and overwhelming support from the local community on the course.
 The Tour de Môn is definitely the jewel in the crown of Welsh cycle sportives.”

-“As always, our marshals and volunteers make our events what they are and we’d like to extend a huge thank you to them all for sparing their time.
-We’d also like to thank RAF Valley for the use of the Airfield, our sportive partners, and Anglesey County Council for making the event possible.”
+“As always, our marshals and volunteers make our events what they are and we’d like to thank them all for sparing their time.
+We’d also like to thank RAF Valley for the use of the Airfield, and the for the volunteers for giving their time to help out at the Flying Mile, the sportive partners and Anglesey County Council for making the event possible.”

-Images from the 2021 Tour de Môn are available now from Mel Parry Event Images.
+Images from the 2019 Tour de Môn are available now from Mel Parry Event Images here

-Full sportive timings are available from the TDL website.
+Full sportive timings are available from our website here.